yadakhov/json/readme.md

 # [Json](http://github.com/yadakhov/json)

 A simple wrapper class for Json.

-Provide a simple api and dot notation to work with json.
+Provide a simple api and dot notation for json objects in PHP.

 Use Json as a first class object in PHP.
 Use get() or set() to access any elements in the json tree.

 ```php